 Dr Mansour is the Honorary Treasurer and an Officer for the Faculty of Sexual and Reproductive Healthcare.
 Since 2012 she has been involved with the FSRH Governance review and chairs the FSRH Remuneration Committee.
 From April 2016 she will also chair the FSRH Clinical Effectiveness Committee which guides the direction of clinical guidance produced by the FSRH Clinical Effectiveness Unit in Edinburgh.

 Vice President: Strategy/Honorary Treasurer

 Dr Jane Dickson

 Jane is a consultant in sexual and reproductive healthcare at Oxleas NHS Foundation Trust.
 She was one of the first candidates to successfully apply to the GMC for a CESR in CSRH, having started her career in general practice.
 She is the Clinical Lead of CASH and Community Gynaecology services in two London boroughs and is the Vice President (Strategy) of the FSRH.
 Until recently she was the Chair of the FSRH Clinical Standards Committee and was the FSRH representative on the BASHH Clinical Standards Committee.
 She was one of the MFSRH Exam convenors and has particular interests in safeguarding and patient safety, delivery of medical care 'closer to home' , menopause and adolescent gynaecology.
-In her role as Vice President, she is committed to consolidating the SRH workforce, increasing the training opportunities in SRH and close working with partners particularly general practice and commissioners to provide holistic, safe, accessible and high quality sexual and reproductive health services for all.

 Our FSRH Council members are listed below